Honey Whole Wheat Sandwich Bread

 - Put the oats in a food processor or spice grinder and process to a fine powder.
 Add the ground oats to the mixing bowl along with the whole wheat flour and 1 cup of the all-purpose flour.

 - Fit the mixer with the dough hook and begin mixing the dough on low (speed level 2 or 3 on a KitchenAid mixer) to bring the dough together.
-As the dough beats, slowly add enough remaining all-purpose flour to bring the dough together into a soft, smooth dough.
-The dough should clean the sides of the bowl, but still stick slightly to the bottom. (*See note.)
+As the dough beats, slowly add only enough of the remaining all-purpose flour to bring the dough together into a soft dough.
+The dough should clean the sides of the bowl, but still stick to the bottom. (*See note.)

-- With the mixer continuing to knead the dough, slowly sprinkle in the salt.
-Once the salt is incorporated, let the mixer continue to knead the dough for another 5 minutes, until the dough is elastic, smooth and soft.
+- With the mixer continuing to knead the dough (keep it on low speed), slowly sprinkle in the salt.
+Once the salt is incorporated, let the mixer continue to knead the dough for another 3 minutes, until the dough is elastic, smooth and soft.

 - Spray a bowl large enough to hold double the amount of dough with non-stick spray, or coat it with a bit of melted butter.
 Remove the dough from the mixing bowl, shape it into a ball, and plop it down into the greased bowl.
 Spray a sheet of plastic wrap with non-stick spray, or brush it with a bit of melted butter, and use it to cover the bowl.